lxndrblz/anatole/README.md

 User-agent: *
 ```

-If certain sites should be excluded from being accessed, you might want to setup a custom robots.txt file within your `static` folder of your site.
+If certain sites should be excluded from being accessed, you might want to set up a custom robots.txt file within your `static` folder of your site.

 ### Syntax highlighting